Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/01-Connections.md

   --files file.keytab,jaas.conf,<other files required for DQ>
   ```

+## Greenplum Connection Configuration (via pivotal)

+Configuring connection to Greenplum, you must specify the following parameters:

+* `id` - *Required*.
+Connection ID;
+* `url` - *Required*.
+Connection URL.
+Should contain host, port and name of database.
+  In addition, extra parameters can be supplied in connection URL if required.
+  *Connection protocol must not be specified.*
+* `username` - *Optional*.
+Username used to connect to Greenplum database if required.
+* `password` - *Optional*.
+Password used to connect to Greenplum database if required.
+* `schema` - *Optional*. schema to lookup tables from.
+If omitted, default schema is used.
+* `parameters` - *Optional*.
+List of Spark parameters if required where each parameter is a string in format:
+  `spark.param.name=spark.param.value`.

+Also, in addition to this, you will need to download the [pivotal](https://network.pivotal.io/products/vmware-greenplum#/releases/1427678/file_groups/17497) connector.
+Then put it in the root of the
+project and pass path to the file in appconf defaultSparkOptions like:
+`spark.jars=path/to/jar`.

 ## Connections Configuration Example

 As it is shown in the example below, connections of the same type are grouped within subsections named after the type